 Private and International Schools

-You can expect few differences between public, private, and international schools, like an improved student-to-teacher ratio and higher salaries.
+You can expect a few differences between public, private, and international schools, like an improved student-to-teacher ratio and higher salaries.
 Salaries in international schools are higher, so these positions are competitive and given to qualified candidates.
 Private schools are more lenient with requirements and experience, but you still need to meet government requirements.

-Universities and Teaching in Thailand
+University Teaching Jobs in Thailand

 A Thailand university offers educators unique opportunities that other institutions do not.
 Being the most competitive, these positions are well-compensated with salaries and bonuses.
 However, you will be expected to work part-time.
 So you can, if you wish, get a secondary education job.
 Universities in Thailand are exceptional in their diversity.
 As a professor, you can expect each university job to have its own requirements and lifestyle.
 As usual, you can expect classrooms of over 50 people.

-Teaching English in Thailand FAQ
+FAQs about Teaching English in Thailand

 How much do teachers in Thailand make?